Mo Kenney: Career

 The awards for their debut album continued into 2014, when Mo Kenney picked up four ECMA award nominations, winning the award for pop recording of the year.
 Also in 2014, Mo Kenney was released in England, Ireland, and Germany.

 In September 2014, Kenney released their second album, In My Dreams, which was again produced by Joel Plaskett and released by New Scotland Records and Pheromone Recordings.
 The album delivered Kenney an ECMA award for Pop Recording of the Year for the second straight year.
 Kenney did a cross-country tour supporting the release of In My Dreams, and went to perform on Joel Plaskett's Park Avenue Sobriety Test tour in the Spring of 2015, both opening for Plaskett and accompanying band on guitar and backing vocals for half of every show on the tour.
 In My Dreams was released in Ireland, the UK, and Germany in September 2015.

 On September 29, 2017, they released their third album, The Details.
-In April 2019, Kenney released a follow up single entitled "Ahead of Myself".
+In April 2019, Kenney released a follow-up single entitled "Ahead of Myself".

 In 2021 Kenney released Covers, an album of cover versions of songs by artists such as Patsy Cline, Daniel Romano, Stone Temple Pilots, The Kinks, Guided by Voices, Tom Petty and The Magnetic Fields.

+In 2025 Kenney contributed a cover of Plaskett's "Lonely Love" to the Plaskett tribute album Songs from the Gang.